Skip to content

 OneDrive backs up iPhone contacts through the Microsoft 365 ecosystem, and it stores them as a CSV (Comma Separated Values) file.
 That’s a problem because iPhone can only read VCF (vCard) format for direct contact imports.

-The easiest free converter we’ve tested is CloudHQ’s CSV-to-vCard tool.
-We ran a 200-contact CSV through it on Chrome: the conversion finished in under 90 seconds, and every phone number and email address came through clean.
+CloudHQ’s CSV-to-vCard tool is a straightforward free converter for turning CSV contacts into an iPhone-readable VCF file.
 Alternatively, if you have Outlook installed on your computer, it can both import the CSV and re-export as VCF in just a few clicks.

 #How to Transfer Contacts from OneDrive to iPhone